smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

     executed first.
 9. Type a value for the Compare rule.
 Refer to more information under [OR Script Screens and Windows](#OR2).
-A simple value set that allows a response rule to always execute is \"EQ\" (equal) to the compare data special value of \*ANY.
+A simple value set that allows a response rule to always execute is "EQ" (equal) to the compare data special value of \*ANY.
 10. Type a Continuation field value if more than one comparison rule must apply.
 Otherwise, leave this field blank to specify one, simple